niroshansb/GSoC2016/GeotoolsInZOOProject/Readme.md

-## This directory contains all the necessary files and instructions to provide geotools as a sevice in the ZOO-Service.
+## This directory contains all the necessary files and instructions to provide Geotools as a sevice in the ZOO-Project.

-Geotools has been succeussfully tested as a service on the Zoo-Project.
+Geotools can be implimented as a service via ZOO-Project.
+You can use all the functins which is available in Geotools.
+The neccessary instruction has been given here.
-Basically this document is explaining about building of geotools, maven has been used for building it.
+Basically this document is explaining about building of geotools by using maven.
 (Note: Here the process has been explained in the mac OSX environment )

+All the given steps has been tested with Mac OSX.
 You can successfully setup the geotools as a service in ZOO-Project by following the below steps.

-Here the process is explaining the installation by using "pom.xml" file
+Installation can be done by using "pom.xml" files.

-You should have already built  ZOO class of the Java ZOO-API, otherwise you can run "make" command and build it in the zoo-api/java directory
+Before start building Geotools.
+You should have already built  ZOO class of the Java ZOO-API, otherwise you can run "make" command and build it in the **zoo-api/java** directory
-And you should copy the libZOO.so in a place Java can find it.
+And you should copy the libZOO file in a place where Java can find it.
 In case you have defined the java.library.path key as Library/WebServer/CGI-Executables/mm (in the [java] section), then you should copy it there.

-You should create the ZOO.jar file in the  path ~/zoo-api/java/  by using the following command
+You should create the **ZOO.jar** file in the ** ~/zoo-api/java/ ** directory by using the following command
 ```
 jar -cvf ./ZOO.jar ./org/zoo_project/ZOO.class
 ```